petteri9292/Tietokannat-Web-ohjelmointi-Harkka/README.md

 - Users can:
   - Create a new thread in an area by providing a thread title and an initial message.
 (Works)
   - Post a new message to an existing thread.
 (Works)
   - Edit the title of threads they’ve created and the content of their own messages.
-(Doesn't work)
+(Works)
   - Delete threads or messages they’ve posted.
-(Doesn't work)
+(Works)
   - Search for all messages containing a specific keyword.
 (Works)
 - Administrators can:
   - Add or remove discussion areas.
 (Works)